International Alliance of Socialist Democracy: The Alliance and the International: Anarchists versus Marxists

 To avoid being condemned at the IWA Conference that was to be held in London in mid-September 1871, the Geneva Alliance decided to dissolve the previous month against opinion Bakunin himself, who was absent when the decision was made.
 Neither the Jura Federation nor representatives from Germany or Italy attended the London conference, held between 17 and 23 September.
 Anselmo Lorenzo attended as delegate of the Spanish Regional Federation.
 There, a resolution was approved that supported the Marxist "politicist" thesis of the need for a workers' party to be constituted in each country.
 Likewise, the decision to dissolve the Alliance was ratified.
-The response of the anarchists led by the Jura Federation was to hold a congress on November 12 in Sonvilier in which it was agreed to reject what was approved by the London Conference and to send a circular to all regional federations - the so-called Sonvilier Circular - in which the convocation of a new Congress was requested.
+The response of the anarchists led by the Jura Federation was to hold a congress on 12 November in Sonvilier in which it was agreed to reject what was approved by the London Conference and to send a circular to all regional federations - the so-called Sonvilier Circular - in which the convocation of a new Congress was requested.
 The Belgian Federation supported the proposal to draft new statutes of the IWA, in which the powers of the General Council would be curtailed.

 Following the example of the Geneva Alliance, the Spanish Alliance decided to formally dissolve itself days before the Zaragoza Congress of the FRE-AIT was held in April 1872.
-However, as Josep Termes has pointed out, the group continued to function as such even though the bureaucratic organization had disappeared, "since it was impossible for ideological and personal ties to stop influencing its conduct.
+However, as Josep Termes has pointed out, the group continued to function as such even though the bureaucratic organisation had disappeared, "since it was impossible for ideological and personal ties to stop influencing its conduct.
 In practice, there was no difference between the actions of the Bakuninist group after the dissolution or before it."